-Our board of directors oversees the management of risks inherent in the operation of our business and the implementation of our business strategies.
-Our board of directors performs this oversight role by using several different levels of review.
-In connection with its reviews of the operations and corporate functions of our company, our board of directors addresses the primary risks associated with those operations and corporate functions.
-In addition, our board of directors reviews the risks associated with our company's business strategies periodically throughout the year as part of its consideration of undertaking any such business strategies.
+Our Board oversees the management of risks inherent in the operation of our business and the implementation of our business strategies.
+Our Board performs this oversight role by using several different levels of review.
+In connection with its reviews of the operations and corporate functions of our company, our Board addresses the primary risks associated with those operations and corporate functions.
+In addition, our Board reviews the risks associated with our company's business strategies periodically throughout the year as part of its consideration of undertaking any such business strategies.

-Each of our board committees also oversees the management of our company's risk that falls within the committee's areas of responsibility.
+Each of our Board committees also oversees the management of our company's risk that falls within the committee's areas of responsibility.
 In performing this function, each committee has full access to management, as well as the ability to engage advisors.
 Our Vice President, Finance reports to the audit committee and is responsible for identifying, evaluating and implementing risk management controls and methodologies to address any identified risks.
 In connection with its risk management role, our audit committee meets privately with representatives from our independent registered public accounting firm and our Vice President, Finance.
-The audit committee oversees the operation of our risk management program, including the identification of the primary risks associated with our business and periodic updates to such risks, and reports to our board of directors regarding these activities.
+The audit committee oversees the operation of our risk management program, including the identification of the primary risks associated with our business and periodic updates to such risks, and reports to our Board regarding these activities.
 The compensation committee also plays a role in that it is charged, in overseeing our overall compensation structure, with assessing whether that compensation structure creates risks that are reasonably likely to have a material adverse effect on us.